dougdavidoff/bags/README.md

 ## Description

-A new app that reminds the user to use his or her reusable shopping bags whe he or she arrives at their favorite grocery store or shopping outlet.
+A new app that reminds the user to use his or her reusable shopping bags when he or she arrives at their favorite grocery store or shopping outlet.

 ## User Story